Ohio County, West Virginia

-Ohio County is a county located in the Northern Panhandle of the U.S. state of West Virginia.
+Ohio County is a county located in the Northern Panhandle of the U.S. state of West Virginia, and forms part of the Wheeling metropolitan area.
 As of the 2020 census, the population was 42,425.
 Its county seat is Wheeling.
 The county was formed in 1776 from the District of West Augusta, Virginia.
 It was named for the Ohio River, which forms its western boundary with the state of Ohio.
 West Liberty (formerly Black's Cabin) was designated as the county seat in 1777, serving to 1797.

-Ohio County is part of the Wheeling, WV-OH Metropolitan Statistical Area.

 Geography

 According to the United States Census Bureau, the county has a total area of 109 sqmi, of which 106 sqmi is land and 3.2 sqmi (2.9%) is water.
 It is the third-smallest county in West Virginia by area.
 The highest point of elevation in Ohio County is approximately 1420 ft and located about 1 mi southwest of West Alexander, Pennsylvania.

 The county is drained by Wheeling and other small creeks.